botwiki/botmakers.org-v1/Code of Conduct.md

 ## What is considered harassment?
   - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, immigration status, religion, or other identity marker.
-This includes anti-Indigenous/Nativeness and anti-Blackness.
+This includes anti-indigenous/nativeness and anti-blackness.
   - Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment.
   - Deliberate misgendering
   - Gratuitous or off-topic sexual images or behaviour